crandylb/small/README.txt

 02/01/2014 CRB Add testcase
 02/26/2014 CRB Add lib
 03/01/2014 CRB Add scan
+03/02/2014 CRB Add symacc

 The purpose of this directory is to contain files presenting my language Small.

 Contents of this directory:
 README.txt       this file
-README.md	 the README required by GitHub intro.txt	 introduction to Small, what this project is about LICENSE		 GPLv2 license for original material in this directory small.s2m	 Stage 2 macros that translate Small to Mill mill2yasm.s2m	 Stage 2 macros that translate Mill to yasm assembler smallio.c	 a C program to interface Small I/O to grandios makefile	 a make file to compile smallio.c to smallio.o for Small thesis.pdf	 a reproduction of my 1982 masters thesis on Small Test Programs:	 Directories containing test programs written in Small testcat	 testing the CAT2 program in Small testfact	 testing the recursive factorial program FACT in Small testnio	 testing integer I/O, IREAD and IFORM in Small testlex        testing LEX lexical scanner testcase	 testing CASE statement scan           testing prescan with libs1 and lex lib		 a library for Small programs SmallPocketGuide.odt A brief summary of Small and Mill for handy
+README.md        the README required by GitHub intro.txt        introduction to Small, what this project is about LICENSE	         GPLv2 license for original material in this directory small.s2m        Stage 2 macros that translate Small to Mill mill2yasm.s2m    Stage 2 macros that translate Mill to yasm assembler smallio.c        a C program to interface Small I/O to grandios makefile         a make file to compile smallio.c to smallio.o for Small thesis.pdf       a reproduction of my 1982 masters thesis on Small Test Programs:   Directories containing test programs written in Small testcat        testing the CAT2 program in Small testfact       testing the recursive factorial program FACT in Small testnio        testing integer I/O, IREAD and IFORM in Small testlex        testing LEX lexical scanner testcase       testing CASE statement scan           testing prescan with libs1 and lex lib              a library for Small programs symacc           symbol table access module SmallPocketGuide.odt A brief summary of Small and Mill for handy
 		 reference
 SmallPocketGuide.pdf This version may be easier to print in landscape